lavenderYuu/Emotionary/README.md

     - 🥧 Pie chart representation of user mood over the past month illustrating proportion of different moods

 ## Milestone 3
-For Milestone 3, we continued to implement and improve the key functionalities of our app, including filtering and search.
-We also performed manual, unit and integration testing, filed issues, and fixed high-priority bugs.
-In addition, we addressed crossplay feedback to make our app more accessible and user-friendly.
+For Milestone 3, we continued to implement and improve the key functionalities of our app, including filtering, search, and tag management.
+We also updated `tagsSlice` for Redux.
+In addition, we performed manual, unit and integration testing, filed issues, and fixed high-priority bugs.
+Furthermore, we addressed crossplay feedback to make our app more accessible and user-friendly.
-- 🔒 Encryption for user passwords using bcrypt
+- 🔒 Encryption - User passwords are encrypted using bcrypt
+    - Database stores encrypted passwords
 - 🔑 Google OAuth - Users can log in with their Google credentials
+    - POST request is made when users sign in
+    - Database only stores the user's first name, email and id, no password
 - 📝 Entries - Users can edit the mood of an entry in case they disagree with sentiment analysis results
+    - Uses existing PUT request
+- 🏷️ Tags - Users can fully customize entry tags
+    - API calls are made when users create, edit, or delete tags
+    - Stored in database and Redux
 - 🔍 Search Page - Users can search for entries by title, content, and/or tags
     - Implemented in frontend to avoid code duplication and achieve better UI responsiveness
 - 📄 Entries Page - Users can filter entries by date, mood, favorites, and tags
     - Implemented in backend and stored in Redux
 - 👤 UI improvements
-    - Fully functional and accessible buttons and navbar links
+    - Fully functional buttons and navbar links
     - Updated styling and tooltips for charts

 ### Test Suite